Plumbing Fixture Upgrade Guide: Modern Options That Add Value

 Cons

-Installation Requirements & Compatibility
+Installation Requirements and Compatibility

 Before purchasing any fixture, confirm compatibility with your existing plumbing.
 Key considerations include:

-• Water pressure — Low-flow fixtures can actually perform worse in homes with already-low pressure.
+• Water pressure.
+Low-flow fixtures can actually perform worse in homes with already-low pressure.
 Have a plumber test your baseline PSI first.

 Pincher's Pro Tip